 Once the invoice data is input into the accounting system, Relay automatically pulls that data into its bill pay module, along with the associated invoice file.
 Authorized team members can check relevant outstanding invoices, and submit them for approval inside Relay.
 This kicks off a notification to the relevant approver(s) that a bill needs attention. 📣

 Once all approvers confirm that an invoice is ready to be paid, the payment can be initiated directly from the business's checking account.
-The payment can be made through a wire, same-day ACH, or by check that gets automatically sent to the payee's address. 🙏
+The payment can be made through a wire, same-day, business-to-business ACH, or by check that gets automatically sent to the payee's address. 🙏